Burnt mound: Great Britain and Ireland

-The upland bias in distribution in Britain has led to a suggestion that they were cooking sites for hunting parties, and there are images from Medieval Irish texts that appear to show this.
+The upland bias in distribution in Great Britain has led to a suggestion that they were cooking sites for hunting parties, and there are images from Medieval Irish texts that appear to show this.
 The burnt mounds are always adjacent to water courses, and there can be several instances along the same burn or stream.

 The implication found in many accounts of burnt mounds gives the impression that they are found in Ireland and Scotland, but they also are found in Wales and in England.
 The Welsh examples tend to be upland and rural, as are many of the English ones, but there are also many found in the lowlying English Midlands.